 - Explanation: 5 is the Row Number in cell H5.

-- Then, you can see the result in cell H5.
+- Press ENTER to return the result in cell H5.

-In this step, we will replace E5 of the formula of cell H5 with a formula written with the ROWS function.
-This is because we want to remove the Serial column from our Data Preparation Table.
-As a result, the Row Number will no longer depend to the Serial column.
+Now we replace E5 in the formula in cell H5 with a formula written with the ROWS function to remove the Serial column from our Data Preparation Table.
+As a result, the Row Number will no longer depend on the Serial column.

-- In the beginning, type the following formula in cell H5.
+- Enter the following formula in cell H5:

 =AGGREGATE(15,3,ROW($B$5:$B$13)/($B$5:$B$13<>""),ROWS($B$5:B5))